Amanda Daniels returns for her seventh season at Denison in 2020.

-In five seasons at DU, Daniels has compiled an impressive record of 69-25 (.734) while going 36-4 (.900) in NCAC contests.
-She was named the NCAC Coach of the Year in 2016 and was also named the IWLCA West Region Coach of the Year.
+Daniels has compiled an impressive record of 85-30 (.739) while going 44-4 (.917) in NCAC contests.
+She was named the NCAC Coach of the Year in 2016 and was also named the IWLCA West Region Coach of the Year that season.

 In five years at Morrisville State (N.Y.), Daniels posted a 41-41 record while leading the Mustangs to the program’s first North Eastern Athletic Conference regular season and tournament championship in 2012.
 That season she was named the NEAC Coach of the Year after her squad posted a program-best 13-6 record after going 9-0 in conference play.